Eyeglass All Product Installation and Upgrade Guides Publication

 Use these steps to upgrade an existing RHEL or Centos Eyeglass Appliance:

-IMPORTANT: Before upgrading to latest Eyeglass code, please take a VMware snapshot of the Eyeglass appliance.
-This is the only way to roll back if upgrade fails.
+IMPORTANT: Before upgrading to the latest Eyeglass code, please take a VMware snapshot of the Eyeglass appliance.
+This is the only way to roll back if the upgrade fails.

 Pre-requisites:

-2) You may need internet connectivity for this upgrade.
-If you do not have internet access from the Eyeglass appliance you need to download the extra packages.
+2. You may need internet connectivity for this upgrade.
+You need to download the extra packages if you do not have internet access from the Eyeglass appliance.
 You are responsible for installing the RHEL packages since RHEL is a licensed product.
-The installer will detect the missing packages and prompt you on how to install.
+The installer will detect the missing packages and prompt you on how to install them.

-3) NOTE: Mandatory to have Internet access to the repositories listed above in the installation steps to install packages for upgrades.
+Information NOTE: It is mandatory to have Internet access to the repositories listed above in the installation steps to install packages for upgrades.
 No other supported method exists for upgrades.
-No packages will be provided by support that are available on RHEL repositories.
+No packages will be provided by the support available on RHEL repositories

-We recommend that you run the installer to find the missing packages and proceed accordingly.
+We recommend running the installer to find the missing packages and proceed accordingly.

 Upgrade Instructions